-The counsels had submitted very strongly about the contradictions in the evidence adduced on both sides.
-I considered all this and I was of the view that those on the plaintiffs' case were major ones and hence independent eyewitness to correct these anomalies before the plaintiffs' case could be accepted.
+The counsels had submitted very strongly about the contradictions in the evidence adduced on both sides, I considered all this and I was of the view that those on the plaintiffs case were major ones and hence independent eyewitness to correct these anomalies before the plaintiffs case could be accepted.
 However those contradictions on the defence case were minor ones and did not lead to deliberate untruthfulness.
-In the pleadings the plaintiffs averred that at the trial they would rely on the doctrine of res ipsa loquitor.
-I was not addressed on this point by the learned counsel appearing for the plaintiff.
-The maximum is not a principle of liability but a rule of evidence, it possesses no major qualities nor has it any added virtue, other than the brevity merely because it is expressed in Latin, when used on behalf of a plaintiff it is generally a short way of saying I submit that the facts and circumstances which I have proved establish a prima facie case of negligence against the defendant.
-There are certain things that do not normally occur in the absence of negligence and upon proof of these a court will probably ho1d that there is a case to answer See Hoe Vs Ministry of Health 1954 Pages 66, 87- 88 Morris LJ.
+In the pleadings the plaintiffs averred that at the trial they would rely on the doctrine of resipsa loquitor.
+I was not addressed on this point by the learned counsel appearing for the plaintiff The maximum is not a principle of liability but a It possesses no major qualities, nor has it any rule of evidence, added virtue, other than the brevity merely because it is expressed in latin, when used on hehalf of a plaintiff it is generally a short way of saying I submit that the facts and circumstances which I have

+There are certain things that do not normally occur in the absence of negligence and upon proof of these acourt will probably held that there is a case to answer See Hoe Vs Ministry of Health 1954

+20B Pages 66, 87 - 88 per partis LJ